 Homemade okonomiyaki sauce works great with a number of my recipes!

 - Tonpeiyaki (easy okonomiyaki style omelette)

 - Takoyaki (fried octopus balls)

-It's very veggy and fruity like Worcestershire sauce but a lot thicker and sweeter.
+It’s very veggie and fruity like Worcestershire sauce but thicker and sweeter.

 They are almost the same.
 However, one of the few differences would be the consistency.
 Takoyaki sauce tends to be thinner than okonomiyaki sauce.

-Okonomiyaki sauce can be spicy but not more than Worcestershire sauce unless you choose to buy "spicy version" of okonomiyaki sauce.
+Okonomiyaki sauce can be spicy but not more than Worcestershire sauce unless you choose to specifically buy a spicy version.
 You could add a little chilli powder to spice it up if you like.

 Yes, you can but be careful about how much to apply as yakisoba sauce tends to be saltier than okonomiyaki sauce.